top of page

 AUTHOR'S NOTE

 I wrote this ballad as a way for adults to discuss the history of the American West and its mistreatment of Native Americans to children.
-The themes to discuss are how two culture held distrust toward each other and how American culture ignored the value of the Plains Indians' civilization.
+The themes to discuss are how two cultures held distrust toward each other and how American culture ignored the value of the Plains Indians' civilization.